STAMP-project/botsing/README.md

  - `-target_frame` the target frame to reproduce.
 This number should be between 1 and the number of frames in the stacktrace.
  - `-projectCP` the classpath of the project and all its dependencies.
 The classpath can be a folder containing all the required `.jar` files.

-By default, Botsing uses a budget of 30 min. to try to reproduce a crash.
+By default, Botsing uses the following parameter values:
+ - `-Dsearch_budget=1800`, a time budget of 30 min.
 This value can be modified by specifying an additional parameter in format `-Dsearch_budget=60` (here, for 60 seconds).
-Similarly, the default population is set to 100 individuals, this value may be modified using `-Dpopulation=10` (here, for 10 individuals).
+ - `-Dpopulation=100`, a default population with 100 individuals.
+This value may be modified using `-Dpopulation=10` (here, for 10 individuals).
+ - `-Dtest_dir=crash-reproduction-tests`, the output directory where the tests will be created (if any test is generated).
+This value may be modified using `-Dtest_dir=newoutputdir`.

 To check the list of options, use: